jhwa426/jhwa426/README.md

 ## About Me 📝

 - 👋 Hello, I'm Jeff.
-- 👀 I’m interested Full-stack Web Development and Data Science.
+- 👀 I’m interested in Full-stack Web Development and Data Science.
 - 👨‍💻 I'm currently studying Bachelor of Science in Information of Technology and Management at The University of Auckland 🇳🇿
 - 🌱 I’m currently learning Web development.

 <!--
 **jhwa426/jhwa426** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.